 Click on the button below to try it out!

-Conclusion: So Why Take the SAT?
+Conclusion: Why Take the SAT?

-Today, taking the SAT (or ACT) seems to be the decision most college-bound students make.
+Taking the SAT (or ACT) seems to be the decision most college-bound students make.
 There is, in fact, very good reason for this pattern; as discussed above, these tests can help you find your way into college, get a scholarship to pay for college, and even land a job down the road.

 There are also some distinct reasons that the SAT may serve many students better than the ACT.

-Whether you're wondering whether to take any standardized test or second-guessing your past decision to sign up for the SAT in the first place, you can use this article to review and consider the many merits of the test.
+Whether you're wondering whether to take any standardized test or second-guessing your decision to sign up for the SAT in the first place, you can use this article to review and consider the merits of the test.

 Wondering what all this means for the ACT?
 Take a moment to read about whether you should take both tests or only one.